FeeSimple/add-block-producer/README.md

 ```

-Noted that, after having unregistered, the producer is still producing blocks and is not really removed
-from the active producer list.
-Explanation can be found at here:
+Note that, after unregistered, the producer is still producing blocks and is not removed from the active producer list.
+An explanation can be found here:

 https://github.com/EOSIO/eos/issues/5531

 ### Stop the producer

-To completely turn off the producer so that it stops producing blocks, simply terminate the producer process.
+To turn off the producer so that it stops producing blocks, simply terminate the producer process.

 ```
 // Find the producer proc ID